Top 5 Free Asset Management Software Tools

 Security is another key driver for businesses to adopt open-source technologies.

-Of course, given our focus today, many businesses opt for open-source asset management tools because of financial reasons.
+Many businesses opt for open-source asset management tools because of financial reasons.
 That is, open-source tools can generally be used wholly or in-part for free.

 With that in mind…